nnovakova/nnovakova.github.io/content/pyspark-plotly/index.md

     .map(lambda x: (datetime.strptime(x[0], '%Y%b'), float(x[4]))) \
     .toDF(loanSchema)
 ```
 While reading `data.csv` file we skip first 5 header rows.
 Then we split each row by comma and we take only 0 and 4 columns.
-We parse them into DateTime and Float types
-respectively.
+We parse them into `Date` and `Float` types respectively.

 #### Prices